"To educate, enlighten, and inspire women fly fishers in a supportive, noncompetitive environment. To fish and have fun."

 Tuition and Costs

-Includes three days of classroom instruction and guided fishing, course materials, and lunches.
-Not included are a valid Montana fishing license and gratuities and lodging.
+Includes three days of classroom instruction and guided fishing, fishing tackle and gear, course materials, and lunches.
+Not included are a valid Montana fishing license, gratuities, and lodging.

 Need help with lodging?
 Just let us know.
-We have great rates with lots of Bozeman and Big Sky hotels and lodges.
+We have great rates with lots Big Sky hotels and lodges.
+Participants should plan to stay in Big Sky or Gallatin Canyon.

 Reserving your spot is easy